shefket-mustafa/shefket-mustafa/README.md

 - ## 📚 I'm always learning!
 I enjoy solving problems, pushing myself to grow, and building things that are fun to use.
-I use each project to experiment with something new: context APIs, animations, accessibility, or clean UI.
+I use each project to experiment with something new!

 ---